Tolikhop/Just-Some-Turrets/README.md

 # Just-Some-Turrets
-A mindustry mod what adds some turrets
+A mindustry mod about turrets